tlavallee4/fetchQuoteAPI/PROJECT_DOCUMENTATION.md

 ### Name 1:

--   Worked on [specific elements] of the webpage.
+-   Set up the HTML and added JavaScript functions

 ### Name 2: